mdb/tf-workspaces-demo/README.md

   or per-environment) heterogeneity only where needed.
 * use the `terraform.workspace` to impose an [allowed_account_ids](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#allowed_account_ids) constraint on the AWS provider, such that an environment is never plan/apply'd to the wrong account.
 * enable the low-friction creation of new infrastructure in new account/region/environment combinations by adding a single workspace entry to `workspaces.json`
+* Bonus: on pull requests, `plan`/`apply` to an ephemeral pull-request workspace;
+  destroy that workspace if/when the pull request is closed
 * Bonus: `tf-workspaces-demo` illustrates the use [localstack-persist](https://hub.docker.com/r/gresau/localstack-persist) to create a local "mock" AWS
 * Bonus: `tf-workspaces-demo` shows how persist `localstack-persist` data across GitHub Actions jobs using [actions/upload-artifact](https://github.com/actions/upload-artifact)
 * Bonus: use a `Makefile` to wrap `terraform` commands, helping facilitate consistent (and documented) usage, independent of execution context (local vs. CI/CD, etc.)